 Here are a few more tips for extending the useful life of your marketing content:

-- If you have no choice but to change the page URL, make a redirect 301(previously, the content was available at address A but the user will be automatically taken to address B, where the updated content is).
+Previously, the content was available at address A but the user will be automatically taken to address B, where the updated content is.
 Failing to do this is like playing hide-and-seek with your customers, users and fans.
 Does that sound like a good idea to you?
 Didn’t think so.

 To refresh or not to refresh — that is the (easy) question